NFL transaction roundup: Suh, Mathieu hit the market as others sign

 --The Chiefs also agreed to terms with free agent WR Sammy Watkins (reportedly three years, $48 million) and LB Anthony Hitchens (reportedly five years, $45 million).

 --The Bills have traded QB Tyrod Taylor to the Browns for a third-round pick and have also dealt OT Cordy Glenn and two 2018 draft picks (Nos.
 21 and 158) to the Bengals for the Nos.
 12 and 187 picks in this year's draft.
-The Bills also agreed to terms with free agent DT Star Lotulelei (five-year deal), DE Trent Murphy (three years, reportedly worth $21 million), S Rafael Bush (two years, reportedly worth up to $4.5 million) and LB Julian Stanford (two years).
+The Bills also agreed to terms with free agent QB AJ McCarron (two-year deal), DT Star Lotulelei (five years), DE Trent Murphy (three years, reportedly worth $21 million), S Rafael Bush (two years, reportedly worth up to $4.5 million) and LB Julian Stanford (two years).

 --In addition to releasing Suh and Thomas, the Dolphins traded WR Jarvis Landry to the Browns for a 2018 fourth-round pick and 2019 seventh-round pick.